Pentium (original): Development

 John H. Crawford, chief architect of the original 386, co-managed the design of the P5, along with Donald Alpert, who managed the architectural team.
 Dror Avnon managed the design of the FPU.
 Vinod K. Dham was general manager of the P5 group.

-Intel's Larrabee multicore architecture project uses a processor core derived from a P5 core (P54C), augmented by multithreading, 64-bit instructions, and a 16-wide vector processing unit.
+Intel's Larrabee multicore architecture project uses a processor core derived from a P5 core (P54C), augmented by multithreading, 64-bit instructions, and a 16-byte wide vector processing unit.
 Intel's low-powered Bonnell microarchitecture employed in early Atom processor cores also uses an in-order dual pipeline similar to P5.

-Intel used the Pentium name instead of 80586, because it discovered that numbers cannot be trademarked.
+Intel used the Pentium name instead of 586, because in 1991, it had lost a trademark dispute over the "386" trademark, when a judge ruled that the number was generic.
+The company hired Lexicon Branding to come up with a new, non-numeric name.

 Improvements over the i486

 The P5 microarchitecture brings several important advances over the prior i486 architecture.